Eldritch Instinct System Reference Document (v0.5)

 Mythos

-Fortitude Save
+Insight Save

 Getting Better

 There are a number of possibilities to remove Broken notches.
-Every time you successfully get rid of one Broken notch, increase your WIL by 1d10.

-Sanatorium: A PC may commit themselves to a sanatorium for one month.
-At the end of the month, make a WIL save.
-If you roll a Critical Fail, make a Fortitude save.
-Otherwise, remove a Broken notch.
+Sanatorium: You may commit yourself to a sanatorium.
+At the end of each year, make a WIL save.
+On a success, remove a Broken notch.
+If you roll a critical fail, gain a Broken notch.

-Conversation: Once per day and within the same day of a traumatic event, one PC may address the group and appeal to a personality factor of their choice.
+Conversation: Once per scenario and within the same day of a traumatic event, one PC may address the group and appeal to a personality factor of their choice.
 All other PCs, who have same value in that factor as the speaker, may remove a Broken notch they got this day.
 Give the talk first, then reveal the factor and value.

 Mythos Knowledge